Garrett Cooper Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.
+- The Angels pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Angels' 4.25 team ERA ranks 16th across all league pitching staffs.
+- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.22).

-- The Angels rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).
+- The Angels rank 11th in baseball in home runs allowed (56 total, 1.1 per game).

-- Ohtani (5-1) takes the mound for the Angels in his seventh start of the season.
-He has a 3.05 ERA in 59 2/3 innings pitched, with 80 strikeouts.
+- Sandoval gets the start for the Angels, his 10th of the season.
+He is 3-3 with a 3.47 ERA and 34 strikeouts through 49 1/3 innings pitched.

-- In his last time out on Sunday against the Minnesota Twins, the righty tossed six innings, giving up one earned run while surrendering two hits.
+- The lefty last appeared on Sunday, May 21 against the Minnesota Twins, when he threw 4 2/3 innings, allowing three earned runs while giving up five hits.

+- In nine games this season, the 26-year-old has a 3.47 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .218 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.